Mugishaa77/wireframing/README.md

 ### 4. **Functionality**
 Outlines interactive elements like buttons, forms, and sliders.
 **Example:** A sign-up form with fields and a submit button shows how user input will work.
+## 🧱 Types of Wireframes

+Wireframes vary in detail and purpose depending on the stage of the design process.
+The two main types are:

+### 🔹 Low-Fidelity Wireframes
+These are simple, rough representations—often hand-drawn or created using basic shapes.
+They focus on layout, structure, and functionality without design elements like colors or fonts.

+**Use Case:**
+Used early in the design process to brainstorm ideas, gather feedback, and align on structure before committing to detailed design work.

+**Example:**
+A black-and-white sketch showing placement of a navigation bar, content blocks, and footer with placeholder text.

+---

+### 🔸 High-Fidelity Wireframes
+These are more detailed and polished, often created with design tools.
+They closely resemble the final product and may include real content, font choices, spacing, and interactions.

+**Use Case:**
+Used in later stages to communicate final layout and user experience to developers and stakeholders.

+**Example:**
+A grayscale wireframe showing an exact login form with real labels, button placement, and spacing aligned with the design system.